macMikey/vc-forms-v14/README.md

 ## READ THIS FIRST!

 This component has been retired.
-The features will be integrated into [VC_Framework v14](https://github.com/4D/vc-framework-v14).
+The features have been integrated into [VC_Framework v14](https://github.com/4D/vc-framework-v14).
 I am leaving it published because at some point VC_Framework will most likely require the R-version path of 4D.
-This way users of normal v14 can still get form export.
+This way users of normal v14 can still get form export if they want.

 ## Introduction